How LLMs Inherit Corruption

 The Structure

 Corruption flows downstream.
 Each layer adds distortion.
-The model is the product of all layers—it inherits the corruption of each.
-Selection pressure at every step is something other than "is this true?"
+The model is the product of all layers — it inherits the corruption of each.
+Selection pressure at every step is something other than “is this true?”
 Training: fit the distribution.
 RLHF: do raters like this?
+Corporate: does this ship?
+Academic: does this publish?
 The model is selected for fitting, not for truth.

 Patterns to Watch For